sam-thetutor/calimero-bug/README.md

 # Internet Computer (ICP) Devnet Setup

-This repository provides a script to set up a local ICP devnet environment.
-The script ensures a clean environment by resetting and configuring `dfx` (Dfinity's SDK) and creating accounts for testing and deployment.
-It also deploys the necessary contracts for managing contexts and performing cross-contract operations on the Internet Computer.
+This repository provides a scripts to set up a local ICP devnet environment and deploy needed contracts and accounts.

+The script does the following:
+- Creates accounts needed for ledger deployment.
+- Deploys the context, ledger and example external contract.
+- Funds the deployed context contract for initial usage.
+- Calls required initial methods on deployed contracts.

+You can find `deploy_devnet_addon.sh` script which deploys the contracts and creates needed account on already existing dfx environment and also `deploy_devnet_fresh.sh` which starts fresh dfx environment and deploys the contracts.

 ## Documentation